NHOrus/srwq-compilation/episode-21.md

 You break in through the tension.
 "Look, why don't we at least see what the alien scanner says first?
 Thay way, if we can detect Vindel with it, we'll know where he is, and we'll have a few spots to point to that we can say to the Irregulars 'Hey, its over there!'
 Then we can go on ourselves and find the Colonel while they 'eliminate' the other options."

 Irm looks at you, then nods.
 "I'll agree to hold off on a desicion until we see what the results are."

-Sciencegar Sciencebolt Fri 19 Feb 2010 15:32:12 No.4555753 Report
+---

 "Sorry sir, but Vat Tran's in a meeting right now."

 Irm looks genuinely angry at this.
 "What?
 We're the ones who found those scientists for him, the least he can do is let us sit in on the meeting!"

 "I'm sorry sir, I have my orders.
 Vat Tran explicitly said this was a DC matter."

 Irm looks like he's about to protest some more, but then grunts and turns to you.
 "Well, guess we're stuck for a while.
 I'll wait here for Vat Tran to show his face.
-You....I dunno, I'm sure you can find something to do."
+You...
+I dunno, I'm sure you can find something to do."

 You grin slightly.

 "But keep what we discussed on the quiet, we haven't made any decisions yet so its best to keep everything under wraps, even from the others."

-WHAT SHALL KATINA DO NOW?
-Anonymous Fri 19 Feb 2010 15:36:12 No.4555762 Report
- Have a moment of normal-ness and with your incredible normal thinking, decide that you need a good rest for the rest of the day.
-SEED D Cagalli !!U5xc0wG3iH0 Fri 19 Feb 2010 15:44:12 No.4555773 Report
- Yes, relative normalness.

-You know what would be good?
-Talking with Arado and trying to make him feel more comfortable around us.
-Then afterwards we work on the dress.
-Anonymous Fri 19 Feb 2010 16:11:12 No.4555795 Report
- Quoted By: >>4556073
- Lets get drunk for reals.
-Because according to Sciencegar we can.
-Anonymous Fri 19 Feb 2010 16:37:12 No.4555829 Report
->Report submitted!
-This window will close in 5 seconds...
-Lord Guilford !UuMJgvNa0Y Fri 19 Feb 2010 18:01:12 No.4556045 Report
- Harass Arado, but not too psychotically.
-Like, maybe a terrifying face that quickly melts into dere-dere mode.
-Then try and act stable around him.
-Sciencegar Sciencebolt Fri 19 Feb 2010 18:01:12 No.4556047 Report
- Quoted By: >>4556062
->>4556259
->>4556298
+---

 It's now after midnight, and you only caught a quick cat-nap since the events in Brazil, so you head to your bunk to get yourself fresh for the morning.

 Your rest is willed with odd dreams, of metal men and tentacle monsters, some terrifying, some strangely erotic...